Mistrust and Verify

 This isn’t a blog about political fact-checking.
 I’m an editor, not a journalist or a campaign worker.

 I’m calling this “Mistrust and Verify” in honor of a friend I used to work with.
 When he’d proofread something, he’d say, “There’s a mistake on this page, and I’m going to find it.”
 And since he was a good proofreader, he often found quite a lot.
 That’s a helpful attitude to have in fact-checking, too—not “These facts are probably correct,” but “These facts may well be wrong, and they’re not to be trusted until they’re verified.”
 I don’t recommend skepticism as a personality trait, but it can be very helpful in fact-checking.
 As Craig Silverman put it in his Verification Handbook, the basic principle of verification is “How do you know that?”
 And, if you’re going to be thorough about it, “How else do you know that?”

 So here’s some advice on “How do you know that?”
 Or at least on how you can look into it.
-You can download my PDF of past blog posts at the bottom of the page.
+You can read or download my PDF of past blog posts at the bottom of the page.
 It's been revised as of July 2019.